Curtiss P-40 Warhawk: Performance characteristics

 A three-quarter view of a P-40B, X-804 (s/n 39-184) in flight.
 This aircraft served with an advanced training unit at Luke Field, Arizona.

 The P-40 was conceived as a pursuit aircraft and was agile at low and medium altitudes but suffered from a lack of power at higher altitudes.
 At medium and high speeds it was one of the tightest-turning early monoplane designs of the war, and it could out-turn most opponents it faced in North Africa and the Russian Front.
 In the Pacific Theater it was out-turned at lower speeds by the lightweight fighters Mitsubishi A6M Zero and Nakajima Ki-43 Hayabusa (known to Allies as "Oscar").
-The American Volunteer Group Commander Claire Chennault advised against prolonged dog-fighting with the Japanese fighters due to speed reduction favoring the Japanese.
+The American Volunteer Group Commander Claire Chennault advised against prolonged dogfighting with the Japanese fighters due to speed reduction favoring the Japanese.

 Allison's V-1710 engines produced 1040 hp at sea level and 14000 ft.
 This was not powerful compared with contemporary fighters, and the early P-40 variants' top speeds were only average.
 The single-stage, single-speed supercharger meant that the P-40 was a poor high-altitude fighter.
 Later versions, with 1200 hp Allisons or more powerful 1400 hp Packard Merlin engines were more capable.
 Climb performance was fair to poor, depending on the subtype.
 Dive acceleration was good and dive speed was excellent.
 The highest-scoring P-40 ace, Clive Caldwell (RAAF), who claimed 22 of his 28½ kills in the type, said that the P-40 had "almost no vices", although "it was a little difficult to control in terminal velocity".
 The P-40 had one of the fastest maximum dive speeds of any fighter of the early war period, and good high-speed handling.

 Evidence of the P-40's durability: in 1944 F/O T. R. Jacklin (pictured) flew this No. 75 Squadron RAAF P-40N-5 more than 200 mi after the loss of the port aileron and 25% of its wing area, due to a mid-air collision with another P-40N-5.
 (Note: The fighter was repaired and served out the war.)